danegraphics/Rneih/README.md

 ### Keyboard Shortcuts
 Unless it uses `Z`, `M`, `,`, or `.`, keyboard shortcuts are going to be different.
 While I did consider Colemak's philosophy of trying to keep the important shortcuts in the same place, I felt that constraint would be too limiting for my goals here.
 However, I may revisit that idea in the future.

+### Right Pinky Usage
+Given how rarely the right pinky is used on a qwerty layout, I imagine it can be difficult to get used to.
+While that isn't an issue with training and practice, it is something to consider before switching to this layout, especially since it was given the letter `H` of `TH` fame.

 ### Personal Biases
 Obviously, my personal biases are baked into this layout.
 The finger strain weights are manually calibrated to fit my personal experience with which keys are easier or harder to press.
 In fact, all property weights were manually calibrated based on what I felt was more important or resulted in the most comfortable typing experience for me.